Fourier-Mukai transforms for K3 and elliptic fibrations: Introduction

 \subsection{Acknowledgements}

 This paper has benefited from our discussions with many mathematicians.
 In particular, it is a pleasure to thank Richard Thomas who read an earlier draft and suggested several improvements, and Mark Gross who helped with the geometry of elliptic threefolds.
 Thanks also to an anonymous reviewer who pointed out an error in an earlier version.
 Finally we should acknowledge our debt to Shigeru Mukai, whose brilliant paper \cite{Muk3} contains not only the main results we need concerning moduli spaces of sheaves on K3 surfaces, but also the key ideas which allow one to construct Fourier-Mukai transforms.
+This research was carried out with the support of the Engineering and Physical Sciences Research Council of Great Britain.